South Carolina voter registration guide

 How to register to vote by-mail in South Carolina

 - Download and fill out the National Voter Registration Form.

 - Box 6 - ID Number: South Carolina requires you to provide your full social security number.
 This is for internal purposes only.
 Your social security number will not appear on any public record and will not be released to any unauthorized individual.

-- Box 7 - Choice of Party: You do not have to register with a party if you want to take part in that party’s primary election, caucus, or convention.
+- Box 7 - Choice of Party: You do not have to register with a party to take part in that party’s primary election, caucus, or convention.

 - Box 8 - Race or Ethnic Group: This information is required, but your voter registration form will not be rejected if you leave this blank.

 - Print, date, and sign the form.
 If you do not have a printer, you can print the form out at any local library.
 If you do not have a stamp, you can buy one from any grocery store: just ask the cashier to sell you one.

 - Mail your voter registration form to the mailing address below.
 For faster delivery, send the form directly to your local election office.

 - Your voter registration form must be postmarked by 30 days before Election Day.